rr-/szurubooru/INSTALL.md

 data_dir: '/home/rr-/src/maintained/szurubooru/client/public/data'
 ```

-Then the backend is started with `./server/host-waitress` from within
+Then the backend is started with `host-waitress` from within `virtualenv` and
-`virtualenv`.
+`./server/` directory.